emaphp/eMacros/README.md

 <br/>

-##Licencia
+##License

 <br/>

-El código correspondiente a esta librería es liberado utilizando la licencia BSD 2-Clause License.
+This code is licensed under the BSD 2-Clause license.